November 6, 2009

 All Isn’t Always Well That Ends Well

+In All’s Well That Ends Well, Shakespeare derives the play’s title from Helena’s statement of its central theme; “All’s well that ends well; still the fine’s the crown.
+Whate’er the course, the end is the renown” (4.4.35-36).
+This statement presents an insightful issue of ethics.
+Although his characters condone the belief that the ‘end justifies the means,’ Shakespeare clearly mocks this human folly through the true nature of the ‘end’ with which each character is provided.
 Helena, as the heroine, especially exemplifies this paradox.
 She employs the bed trick to secretly have a child by her husband, Bertram.
 Because she is married to Bertram, Helena’s actions are not technically immoral.
 Her deceit, however, presents them as ethically questionable.
 She feels justified because in her mind, ‘all ends well;’ she is at last with the man she loves.
 Bertram, however, expresses “I’ll love her dearly” only on condition that Helena saves his reputation by clearing his name (5.3.316).
 The means by which Helena and Bertram each arrive at the end of the play indicate that their marriage is sealed by deceit.
 The theme’s statement of their future as a “happy ending” can thus be nothing short of blatant mockery, because the end is not as “well” as the characters believe.

 Diana, who aids in the bed trick, also feels that a satisfactory end result justifies the means by which it was obtained.
 After agreeing to meet Bertram, where she and Helena will switch places, Diana expresses to the audience, “in this disguise, I think’t no sin, to cozen him that would unjustly win” (4.2.35).
 Her role in Helena’s plan is morally questionable, as she finds herself pretending to compromise her virtue and honor in order to save them.
 Through this particular example, Shakespeare creates a moral puzzle as Diana has no apparent alternative than using deceit to protect herself.
 Bertram’s status and unyielding persistence to obtain what he wants leaves Diana little choice in her course of action.
 Things for her, however, do end well as she maintains her honor and virtue, despite the deceit involved.